Azure/azureml-assets/assets/models/system/deci-decidiffusion-v1-0/description.md

-__Deci/DeciDiffusion-v1-0__ model model proficient in generating lifelike images based on textual descriptions.
-Grounded in latent diffusion methodology, it systematically converts random noise into an image aligning with the provided text.
-This innovation is the creation of Deci, an entity specializing in optimizing AI models for enhanced speed and efficiency.
-Boasting a threefold increase in speed compared to Stable Diffusion 1.5, DeciDiffusion 1.0 achieves this feat while maintaining image quality.
-The model underwent training on a substantial dataset named LAION-v2, encompassing images and texts, and underwent additional fine-tuning using a selection of artistic images known as LAION-ART1.
+__Deci/DeciDiffusion-v1-0__ DeciDiffusion 1.0 is a diffusion-based text-to-image generation model.
+While it maintains foundational architecture elements from Stable Diffusion, such as the Variational Autoencoder (VAE) and CLIP's pre-trained Text Encoder, DeciDiffusion introduces significant enhancements.
+The primary innovation is the substitution of U-Net with the more efficient U-Net-NAS, a design pioneered by Deci.
+This novel component streamlines the model by reducing the number of parameters, leading to superior computational efficiency.

-> The above summary was generated using ChatGPT.
-Review the <a href="https://huggingface.co/Deci/DeciDiffusion-v1-0" target="_blank">original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.
+> Review the <a href="https://huggingface.co/Deci/DeciDiffusion-v1-0" target="_blank">original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

 ### Inference samples